This post contains affiliate links.

-Fear is not always logical, but you can use logic to combat it.
-Statistically speaking, you’re safer on your flight than you were while driving to and from the airport.
-Check out this live radar map showing all current flights.
-There are an insane amount of planes in the air at any given time, and none of them are going down.
-Flights rarely crash, it only seems much more common because the media coverage is so intense when they do.
-On top of that, did you know that a plane has NEVER crashed from turbulence alone?
-There are so many safety checks in place that Malcom Gladwell theorizes that seven things have to go wrong at once for a flight to go down.
+There are so many safety checks in place that Malcolm Gladwell theorizes that seven things have to go wrong at once for a flight to go down.
 That means even if your pilot has a heart attack while flying into a hurricane, you’re still going to land safely at your destination.

-5. Keep an Eye on the Stewardesses
+5. Keep an Eye on the Flight Attendants

 If something wasn’t right, they would be the first to notice and take charge.
 Usually, when you’re busy freaking out, they’re smiling and serving food without a care in the world.
 Take your cue from them, and don’t worry until they do!

 Use These Tips to Overcome Nervouseness on Your Next Flight

 Flying isn’t always easy or enjoyable, but it’s definitely necessary for travelers like me to continue doing what we love.

 Hopefully, these five tips for first time flyers will help put your mind at ease on your trip and make the journey more bearable.